MoWobbler/Jail/README.md

 Compiling
 -----
+Requires a Java JDK, *make*, and a bukkit jar.

-Just run `make` in the directory.
+To compile, run `make` in the directory.
 To specify the bukkit jar and/or java version, run it as
 ```
 make BUKKIT=/path/to/bukkit.jar JAVA=1.7
 ```